Square waves, or non-elephant biology

 Replace “20” in the last line with the number of odd frequency multiples you wish to sum.

 As should be evident from the illustration, by the time you get to n = 6 (fundamental frequency times 11), the waveform looks close enough to the real deal for almost all intents and purposes.
-The inclusion of further multiples (“harmonics”) offers diminishing returns as a consequence of the increasing divisor in the underlying expression — although it slightly increases the slope of rising and falling edges.
-It also temporally compresses the stubborn ringing artifacts near the discontinuities, a pattern known as the Gibbs phenomenon.
+The inclusion of further multiples (“harmonics”) offers diminishing returns as a consequence of the increasing divisor in the underlying expression.

-You can actually observe this sine-square wave duality in real world.
+You can also approach this the other way round.
 The fast Fourier transform (FFT) is an important mathematical tool that deconstructs complex signals into a spectral view of sine wave frequencies.
-Using an oscilloscope to apply FFT to a 1 MHz square wave yields the following plot:
+Using an oscilloscope to apply FFT to a real-world 1 MHz square wave yields the following plot:

-The vertical scale of the spectrum plot is logarithmic; the gradations are 6 dB apart, which is a needlessly complicated way for electrical engineers to say that each line corresponds to a 2x change in signal amplitude.
-You can clearly see that the fundamental frequency is followed by a series of peaks at odd harmonics (3x, 5x, 7x, etc).
+The vertical scale of the spectrum plot is logarithmic; the gradations are 6 dB apart, which is a needlessly complicated way for electrical engineers to say that each line corresponds to a 2× change in signal amplitude.
+You can clearly see that the fundamental frequency is followed by a series of peaks at odd harmonics (3×, 5×, 7×, etc).
 The second peak has an amplitude of about 1/3rd of the fundamental frequency (a difference of 9.6 dB); the third one is about 1/5th; and so forth.
 The sixth spike at 11 MHz has an amplitude of just about 9% of the first one (-20.8 dB).
-This is precisely as foretold by the formula.

-With this trick up our sleeve, we can also revisit the topic of decoupling capacitors from the earlier article.
+To illustrate the qualitative worth of this approach, we can also revisit the topic of decoupling capacitors from an earlier article.
 We now know that a 10 MHz square wave with brisk (sub-10%) rise and fall times can be roughly modeled as a series of significant sine harmonics extending to about 110 MHz.
-This explains the difficulty of fully suppressing digital switching noise with a decoupling capacitor: as discussed earlier, in the vicinity of 100 MHz, parasitic inductive characteristics of low-cost MLCCs become quite pronounced and significantly limit the current such a capacitor can source.
+This explains the difficulty of fully suppressing digital switching noise with a single capacitor: as discussed in that article, in the vicinity of 100 MHz, parasitic inductive characteristics of low-cost MLCCs become quite pronounced and significantly limit the current such a capacitor can source.
 By the time you get to 200 MHz, the components do very little decoupling at all.

-For the sine-wave representation of more complex signals, check out the article on DFT.
+👉 For the sine-wave representation of more complex signals, check out the article on DFT.
+For an explanation of why sine waves are common in physics, click here.
 For more on analog and digital electronics, please visit this index page.